Bride of War

 Bride of War (Polish: Wojenna narzeczona) is a 1997 British–Polish biographical war melodrama miniseries directed and produced by Peter Edwards and written by David Joss Buckley and Jacek Kondracki.
 It was based on the diary of John Elwyn Jones, a soldier of the British Army who served during the Second World War.
-The miniseries is bilingual in both the English and Polish languages.
+The miniseries is bilingual in both the English and Polish.
 It premiered on 26 October 1997, and has 4 episodes, each lasting 52 minutes.

 Plot

 In 1940, John Elwyn Jones (Huw Garmon), a Welsh soldier from the British Army, is captured during the Battle of Dunkirk in the Second World War, and send to the prisoner-of-war camp in eastern Germany.
 There he meets Polish nurse named Celina Musiał, with whom he falls in love.
 Together, they attempt to escape.